Coach K Net Worth

 How net worth estimates like this one actually get made

-Net worth is simply assets minus liabilities.
+blank" rel="noopener noreferrer">Net worth is simply assets minus liabilities.
 That sounds clean, but for a private individual like Sidney Kohl, it gets complicated fast.
 He doesn't file a personal financial disclosure, and the Sidney Kohl Company is private, so there are no public revenue statements or balance sheets.
 What researchers and aggregator sites actually do is piece together signals from multiple sources: SEC filings (which reveal equity ownership in public companies), property records (which show real estate holdings), nonprofit tax returns (which show foundation assets), and historical business valuations (which give a ballpark for how much someone might have received from a major sale like the 1972 Kohl's transaction).
+A quick way to estimate kolb grading net worth is to use the same approach: piece together public filings, property records, and foundation or nonprofit disclosures.

 Different websites reach different numbers because they make different assumptions at each step.
 One site might apply a conservative multiplier to the 1972 sale proceeds; another might not account for the decades of compounding investment returns that followed.
 GuruFocus, one of the few platforms that indexes Sidney Kohl specifically in a net-worth-and-insider-trading context, bases its view primarily on SEC ownership reports rather than a holistic personal balance sheet.
+GuruFocus’ insider profile for Sidney Kohl ties his director role at Yum!
+Brands to SEC ownership reports and includes an insider interaction timestamp (example shown: 2003-11-04) GuruFocus, one of the few platforms that indexes Sidney Kohl specifically in a net-worth-and-insider-trading context.
 That's useful for understanding public-company equity but misses private assets entirely.
 So when you see a figure on any site, mentally tag it as an estimate built on partial data, not a certified audit.

 Where the wealth likely came from